MACRO-UFMG/polaris_navigation/README.md

 ### Installation Steps

-1. Navigate to the `src` folder of your ROS 2 workspace:
+1. Navigate to the `src` folder of your ROS 2 workspace, or if you don't have a workspace, create one:
     ```bash
     mkdir -p ~/espeleo_ws/src
     cd ~/espeleo_ws/src